LSU-ATHENA/Naive-PAINE/README.md

 pip install -r requirements.txt
 ```

 > **Note:** `torchsort` is required for the differentiable SRCC loss used during predictor training.
 It is not needed for inference only.
-See [torchsort](https://github.com/teddykoker/torchsort) for installation details if you encounter build issues.
+See [torchsort](https://github.com/teddykoker/torchsort) for installation details.

 ## Dataset